jipumarino/benjolin/README.md

 - O1 CV: Control Voltage Input to Oscillator 1
 - O2 CV: Control Voltage Input to Oscillator 2
 - FLT CV: : Control Voltage Input to the Voltage Controlled Filter

-# Known issues

-- In order to see the OUT and RUN waveforms (OUT and RUN) you will need to open the benjolin.pd subpatch in the background (just having it open is enough, you can still interact with the instrument through `benjolin-help.pd`.
-This is an issue with plugdata with updating the display of oscope~ objects belonging to subpatches.

 # Details